 - Hover your mouse cursor over the "?" next to a metric to read its description and specific guidance. - Please "Add" and complete at least one metric relevant to reporting your project's progress. - For each metric you will need to provide values for "Starting Value" and "Target Value."
 In most cases the starting value will be zero (0).
-The only instance when the starting value will not be zero is when you are applying for a second or third phase of a project previously funded by NFWF. - In your project narrative, you will have the opportunity to describe additional activities and outcomes associated with your project. - Please only select metrics associated with the project elements for which you are requesting funding in this grant.
+The only instance when the starting value will not be zero is when you are applying for a second or third phase of a project previously funded by NFWF. - In your project narrative, you will have the opportunity to describe additional activities and outcomes associated with your project. - Please only select metrics associated with the project elements for which you are requesting funding in this grant. - Click the small notepad icon to the right of a selected metric to add notes.
+Adding notes to metrics assists reviewers in understanding how values were determined.

-To increase consistency in the usage and calculations of metrics, the NFWF Delaware team has created this "2021 Metrics Guidance" document to provide additional details and instructions about each metric.
+To increase consistency in the usage and calculations of metrics, the NFWF Delaware team has created this "2022 Metrics Guidance" document to provide additional details and instructions about each metric.
 Please ensure that, upon choosing a metric to include in your proposal, the calculation of the target value accounts for the details listed for the metric in this guide.